awslabs/amazon-redshift-utils/src/LambdaRunner/README.md

 }
 ```

 You can include the file in the distribution as 'config.json', which will automatically be imported if it is found during the build phase.
-However, we do not recommend using this configuration mechanism, and instead recommend that you supply the configuration location as part of the CloudWatch scheduled event.
+However, we do not recommend using this configuration mechanism, and instead recommend that you supply the configuration location as part of the CloudWatch scheduled event (see section "Running the Modules").

 ## Building